erickbytes/divbull/divbull.com/content/blog/Q2-2024-Earnings-Report-Reflections.md

 **China Growth is at a Premium**

-After a period of relative prosperity for american companies operating in China, it seems the growth has stalled or at least slowed down.
+After a period of relative prosperity for American companies operating in China, it seems the growth has stalled or at least slowed down.
 This quarter, Apple's China sales were down 6% (3% currency related).
 They did celebrate a record high Chinese install base for the quarter.
 Crocs (CROX) is showing impressive growth with 70% sales growth in China.
 Tesla (TSLA) China growth has declined with the overall auto industry lull in recent years.
 It has good